mrballistic/bill-tracker/memory-bank/activeContext.md

 # Active Context: Financial Bill Tracker

 ## Current Focus
 The project is in the deployment and refinement phase.
-We've successfully deployed the application to GitHub Pages and are now focusing on UI improvements and feature enhancements.
+We've successfully deployed the application to GitHub Pages and are now focusing on UI improvements, code quality standards, and feature enhancements.

 ## Recent Changes
 - Created the project structure based on Next.js